bbauska/W3Cx-3of5/README.md

 4.  }
 ```

 Students may note that something seems a bit off in the example above: instead of calling localStorage.getItem(k), we simply access localStorage[k].
 Why?
 Because keys in the local store can also be accessed as if the store were a simple JavaScript object.

-So instead of localStorage.getItem("foo") and localStorage.setItem("foo", "bar"), one can write localStorage.foo and localStorage.foo = "bar".
+Instead of localStorage.getItem("foo") and localStorage.setItem("foo", "bar"), one can write localStorage.foo and localStorage.foo = "bar".
 Of course there are limitations to this mapping: any string can serve as a key, so that localStorage.getItem("one two three") works, whereas that string would not be a valid identifier after the dot (but it could still work as localStorage["one two three"]).

 <!------------------------------------------------------------------------------------------------>
 <!------------------ 300. number of times this page has shown on browser (359) ------------------->